 Resonate is Westminster Youth Ministry’s primary event for young adult Catholics, aged 18-35, looking to explore and learn more about their faith.

 The focus of the evening is community and faith exploration.
-Hosted at Vaughan House (down the road from Westminster Cathedral), the evening begins with a shared meal, giving a great opportunity to meet new people or catch up with old friends.
+The evening begins with a shared meal, giving a great opportunity to meet new people or catch up with old friends.

 When and where is Resonate?